Głogów: Czech, Austrian and Prussian rule

 During the Napoleonic Wars, the Polish forces of General Jan Henryk Dąbrowski were stationed in the town, and the city was also visited three times by Napoleon Bonaparte.
 Glogau was captured by French forces after the Battle of Jena in 1806.
 The town, with a garrison of 9,000 French troops, was besieged in 1813–14 by the Sixth Coalition; by the time the defenders surrendered on 10 April 1814, only 1,800 defenders remained.
+In 1815, after the Congress of Vienna, Glogau became part of the Prussian Province of Silesia and was therefore a part of the German Confederation and as of 1867 a part of the North German Confederation.

 Because the stronghold status had slowed down the city's development for many years, the citizens tried to abolish the stronghold status in the 19th century; the fortifications were only moved to the east in 1873, and finally taken down in 1902, which allowed the city to develop.
-After 1871 the city was part of Germany, within which it remained after the Treaty of Versailles of 1919.
+After 1871, the city was part of the German Empire, within which it remained after the Treaty of Versailles of 1919.

 In 1939 it had 33,000 mostly German inhabitants.
 During World War II, the Germans established six forced labour camps in the town, including a subcamp of the Nazi prison for youth in Wołów (in the present-day Paulinów district).
-In 1942–1945, there was also a transit camp for kidnapped Polish children intended for Germanisation, and in 1944, a transit camp for Poles transported from the transit camp in Pruszków near Warsaw after the suppression of the 1944 Warsaw Uprising.
-The town was made into a stronghold by the German government early in 1945 in the last stages of World War II.
-Glogau was besieged for six weeks by the Soviet Red Army, which left 98% of the buildings completely destroyed.
+In 1942–1945, there was also a transit camp for kidnapped Polish children intended for Germanisation, and in 1944, a transit camp for Poles transported from the Dulag 121 transit camp in Pruszków near Warsaw after the suppression of the 1944 Warsaw Uprising.
+Many Polish resistance members were imprisoned and sentenced to prison or death in the city.
+The city was made into a stronghold by the German government early in 1945 in the last stages of World War II.
+It was besieged for six weeks by the Soviet Red Army, which left 98% of the buildings completely destroyed.

 In modern Poland

-After May 1945 the city and the majority of Lower Silesia fell into the Soviet Zone of Occupation who expelled its German population and began replacing them with Polish settlers who came to the once again Polish city of Głogów to find a seriously war-damaged town; it has not been fully rebuilt to this day.
+After May 1945 the city and the majority of Lower Silesia fell into the Soviet Zone of Occupation who expelled its German population in accordance with the Potsdam Agreement and began replacing them with Polish settlers who came to the once again Polish city of Głogów to find a seriously war-damaged town; it has not been fully rebuilt to this day.
 The town started to develop again only in 1957, after a copper foundry was built there.
 It is still the largest industrial company in the town.
+It has since become a major world supplier of silver, which along with gold is often found in copper ore.
 In 1974, Głogów was awarded the Order of Polonia Restituta, one of the highest Polish state decorations.

 In 1945–1950, Głogów was part of Wrocław Voivodeship and in 1950 became part of the newly created Zielona Góra Voivodeship.
 In 1975–1998 it belonged to Legnica Voivodeship, and after the administrative reform of 1999 it became part of Lower Silesian Voivodeship.